 Wesley enjoys a special relationship with its neighbor, American University (AU).
 Wesley students who had a "B" average in college or who have satisfactorily completed twenty-four credit hours of theological studies are permitted to take graduate courses at AU while paying the Seminary's hourly tuition rate.
 AU undergraduate and graduate students are permitted to register for Seminary courses on a comparable basis.
 This cooperative registration agreement provides for a widening of perspective and general enrichment in both Seminary and University classrooms.
 Additionally Wesley students have access to certain American University resources, such as the library and the fitness center.
-More information about American University may be found at their website, www.american.edu.
+Please note that students enrolled in one of the dual degrees with American University must register for their AU credits directly with AU instead of through this Consortium arrangement.
+More information about American University may be found at www.american.edu.